High-dimensional statistical arbitrage with factor models and stochastic control: Introduction

-Third and finally, we extend the previous results in two directions by discussing how to incorporate into the model soft constraints frequently imposed by arbitrageurs (such as dollar-neutrality, limitations on the money spent on each asset, leverage restrictions, etc.) and also market frictions in the form of quadratic transaction costs, inspired by the papers of Garleanu and Pedersen (2013, 2016) and also by the more general quadratic transaction cost and linear price impact literature in portfolio theory (see, for example, Moreau et al. (2017) and Muhle-Karbe et al. (2017) for some new research directions and Obizhaeva and Wang (2013), Rogers and Singh (2010), Almgren and Chriss (2001) and Bertsimas and Lo (1998) for some classical papers).
+Third, we extend the previous results in two directions by discussing how to incorporate into the model soft constraints frequently imposed by arbitrageurs such as dollar-neutrality, and also market frictions in the form of quadratic transaction costs, inspired by \cite{GarleanuPedersen2013} and \cite{GarleanuPedersen2016} and also by the more general quadratic transaction cost and linear price impact literature in portfolio theory (see, for example, \cite{Moreau} and \cite{linearquadratic} for some new research directions, and \cite{ObizhaevaWang2013}, \cite{Rogers}, \cite{AlmgrenChriss} and \cite{BertsimasLo} for some classical papers).
 In both extensions, we again find explicit analytic strategies which are easily interpretable, and which quantitatively correspond to quadratic corrections in the structure of the original optimal strategies (when adding soft constraints like dollar neutrality) or to ``tracking'' averages of the future original optimal portfolios (when adding quadratic transactions costs).
 Moreover, in both cases these new strategies depend quadratically on the loadings of the factor model.
-Again, the novelty of the results comes from the study of these questions (dollar neutrality, transaction costs, etc.) in a new context in which they are crucial (statistical arbitrage with an arbitrary number of assets and a market-neutrality restriction, in particular using control techniques and a factor model), and this framework and the strategies that we find are new to the best of our knowledge.
+Again, the novelty of the results comes from the study of these questions (dollar neutrality, transaction costs, etc.) in a new context in which they are crucial (statistical arbitrage with an arbitrary number of assets following a general matrix Ornstein-Uhlenbeck process and a market-neutrality restriction, in particular using control techniques and a factor model), and this framework and the strategies that we find are new to the best of our knowledge.